List of Mad Men characters: Sally Draper

 When the series begins to draw to a close, Sally faces further complications of growing up.
 Glen decides to join the army and fight in Vietnam, causing a frustrated Sally to yell at Glen and express disdain over the possibility of his killing of innocent children and bystanders.
 Sally later expresses regret over her outburst and, through tears, tells Glen's mother that she is sorry and wants to say goodbye to Glen before he leaves for basic training.
-Later, Sally learns from Henry that her mother Betty is dying from lung cancer, something Betty had not wanted Sally to know at that stage of her illness.
+Later in 1970, Sally (now approximately 16) learns from Henry that her mother Betty is dying from lung cancer, something Betty had not wanted Sally to know at that stage of her illness.
 On a surprise visit to the Francis household, Betty gives Sally a letter that she tells Sally to read after her death.
 Shortly afterward, at her dorm room, Sally goes against orders and reads the letter anyway.
 In the letter, Betty gives Sally a picture of Betty to show the embalmers how to dress and style her for the viewing, and tells Sally that she loves her, and that while in the past she was worried because Sally always wanted to go her own way, now she admires her independent nature, resulting in Sally breaking down in tears.
 Later, upon learning Betty wants to send Bobby and Gene to stay with her uncle after her death, Sally decides to cancel her planned trip to Madrid and serve as a maternal figure to her brothers.
 It is also implied that she will press for Henry to raise the boys after Betty's death, since she tells Don they should not be uprooted.
 The final image of Sally is of her washing dishes while Betty smokes at the kitchen table.